We update this information every three months.

 Some data does not contain complete location information so maps may not show the total amount of naloxone distributed.

-Here we use data from Rhode Island Department of Health (RIDOH), Rhode Island Department of Corrections (RIDOC), community based organizations like PONI and ANCHOR Recovery, and Rhode Island pharmacies.
+Here we use data from the 48 Hour Reporting System (RIDOH), Rhode Island Department of Corrections (RIDOC), community based organizations like PONI and ANCHOR Recovery, and Rhode Island pharmacies.

 We need naloxone in every town in Rhode Island